bocoup/web-platform-contribution-guide/src/skills.rst

 The web platform is all about consensus.
 Consensus on the web platform involves getting many different people from many different groups to agree on how a web technology should work.
-On any given change to the web platform, you should expect to talk to between 5 and 20 different people from 2-4 different companies and multiple standards groups (working groups, technical committees, etc).
+On any given change to the web platform, you should expect to talk to between 5 and 20 different people from 2-4 different companies and multiple standards groups (such as working groups or technical committees).

 All of the skills covered below contribute to your ability to build consensus across a large group of stakeholders.
 We build consensus by talking to people, collecting feedback, and modifying our solutions to meet their needs and requests.